magnars/expand-region.el/README.md

     (require 'expand-region)
     (global-set-key (kbd "C-=") 'er/expand-region)

-You can contract the region again with a negative prefix, if you expand too far.
+If you expand too far, you can contract the region by pressing `-` (minus key).

 ## Video